BayashiPascal/RunRecorder/README.md

 ## 2.4 From the command line, with the RunRecorder CLI

-The CLI is compiled and install during installation of the C library.
+The CLI is compiled and installed during installation of the C library.
 You can start it with the following command:
 ```
 runrecorder <path to database or api>
 ```